markasoftware/i405-tunnel/docs/interstate-circuits.md

 ### Maximum speed

-The easiest thing the attacker can do is monitor the maximum download or upload speed you achieve on hop 3, and can use that to make an accurate estimate of what your configured I405 speed is.
+The easiest thing the attacker can do is monitor the maximum download or upload speed you achieve on hop 3, and can use that to make an accurate estimate of what your configured I405 speed on hop 1 is, narrowing down the list of possible I405 connections on the internet that might belong to you.

 **Possible Solution (not implemented): Artificial "inner" speed limit**.
 A CLI option in I405 could artificially limit the maximum speed allowed inside the tunnel to be less than the bandwidth used by